rednafi/rednafi.com/content/go/lifecycle_management_in_tests.md

 ```

 where `Xxx` starts with an uppercase letter.
 There are no annotations or decorators, just
 naming convention.
-Functions that don’t match this signature are ignored.
+Functions that don't match this signature are ignored.

 ### Execution

 By default, the harness runs tests sequentially.
 If you want concurrency, you can opt in at
 the test level.
 Calling `t.Parallel()` inside a test signals that this test may run
 alongside others in the same package that also call `t.Parallel()`.
-Tests that don’t opt in
+Tests that don't opt in
 remain strictly ordered.

 ### Scope of binaries

 Every package with tests produces its own binary, and those binaries are run independently.
 There is no global suite that links packages together, so setup and teardown only exist
-inside one package’s process.
+inside one package's process.
 If you have ten packages containing tests, you get ten
 binaries, each with its own lifecycle.

 For example: